 Fourteenth Amendment, Equal Protection, Administrative Law, Administrative Constitutionalism, Poverty Law, Federalism, Cooperative Federalism, Welfare, Grants-in-Aid, Social Security Act, welfare state, welfare rights, civil rights, New Deal, Legal history

 Cornell Law Review

 Tani, Karen M., "Administrative Equal Protection: Federalism, the Fourteenth Amendment, and the Rights of the Poor" (2015).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2524.